 Many podcasters choose Squarespace for creating their podcast websites.
 While Squarespace is a popular website builder, it’s not necessarily the best match for podcasters.
 In this article, we’ll review multiple alternatives for Squarespace, specifically for podcasters.

-If you have a podcast and think about setting up a website for it, you’re on the right track.
+If you have a podcast and think about setting up a website for it, you’re in the right spot.
 Creating a website for your podcast is one of the most important tools to fuel your podcast growth and create a steady increase in your podcast audience or followers.
-We wrote a separate article about the importance of creating a podcast website, so you can read more about that there.
+We wrote a separate, highly-detailed article about the importance of creating a podcast website, so you can read more about that there.

 Is Squarespace the right tool for podcasters?

 Choosing the best tool for creating your podcast website is key.
 You will need a website that is flexible, but not time consuming; powerful, but not cumbersome.
 One of the popular website builders in that space is Squarespace.

 Squarespace is a “generic” website builder that works well for a variety of end users.
 It offers templates for restaurants, bakeries, coffee shops, fashion stores, and so on.
 They offer a few options for podcasters as well.